-The Independent Communications Authority of South Africa (the Authority) is a creature of statutes established pursuit to section 192 of the Constitution as outlined in Schedule 1 of the Public Finance Management Act No. 1 of 1999.
+The Independent Communications Authority of South Africa (the Authority) is a creature of statute established pursuit to section 192 of the Constitution as outlined in Schedule 1 of the Public Finance Management Act No. 1 of 1999.

-The Authority's mandate is set out in the Independent Communications Authority of South Africa Act No.13 of 2000, the Electronic Communications Act No.35 of 2005, as amended, the Postal Services Act No.24 of 1998 and the Broadcasting Act No.4 of 1999 as the regulation of electronic communications, broadcasting and the postal sectors in the public interest.
+The Authority's mandate is set out in the Independent Communications Authority of South Africa Act No. 13 of 2000 read with the Electronic Communications Act No. 35 of 2005 ("ECA"), the Postal Services Act No. 24 of 1998 and the Broadcasting Act No. 4 of 1999 as the regulation of electronic communications, broadcasting and the postal sectors in the public interest.

-The Authority takes government policy direction as outlined in the National Development Plan 2030, the National ICT Policy and any other policy directives that government issues from time to time, through the Ministry of Communications and Digital Technologies.
+The Authority is guided by government's national policy and policy directions as outlined in terms of inter alia the National Development Plan 2030, Broadband Policy (SA-Connect) 2013, 14 National Priority Outcomes, the National Integrated ICT Policy 2016 and any other policy directives that government issues from time to time, through the Ministry of Communications and Digital Technologies.

-The Authority's functions include development of regulations for the ICT sector, issuing of licences to telecommunications and broadcasting service providers, monitoring of licensee compliance with rules and regulations, planning and managing of radio frequency spectrum and protecting of consumers against unfair business practices and poor quality of service by ICT service providers.
+The Authority's functions include development of regulations for the ICT sector, issuing of licences to telecommunications and broadcasting service providers, monitoring of licensee compliance with rules and regulations, planning and managing of radio frequency spectrum and protection of consumers against unfair business practices and poor quality of service by ICT service providers.